 The following approach assumes you have only a minimal amount of time to make a decision.
 If you have a bit more time then you may wish to include some discussion, but the facilitator will have to decide at the time.

-If there is time, check for standasides.
-If standasides happen then you can ask for amendments to improve the proposal which might help everyone to feel comfortable with the proposal in its entirety.
+If there is time, check for stand-asides.
+You may amend the proposal to help everyone to feel comfortable with it.

 The facilitator’s role is then to move the discussion on to implementing the decision.